Andrea Andreen: Peace and women's rights

+In addition to her studies and work, Andrea Andreen was also socially active.
+Together with Ada Nilsson, Alma Sundquist and Gerda Kjellberg and others continued Karolina Widerström's work on sex education and hygiene.
+Andreen taught physiology at the Högre lärarinneseminariet in Stockholm from 1921 to 1941, health education at the Brummer school and Statens normalskola för flickor from 1922 to 1929; and genetics and sexual hygiene at the Institute for Social Political and Communal Education and Research.
+From 1938 to 1941, she served as president of the Stockholm City Authority for the Assistance of Maternity.
+In 1935, together with Ada Nilsson, she published Undervisning i sexualhygien.

 Andreen was elected to the board of the women's association Nya Idun in 1919 and later served as its vice-president and president.
 In the 1930s, Andreen was a member of Frisinnade Kvinnor (Liberated Women) where she contributed to the association's magazine Tidevarvet and promoted sexual hygiene.
 The organization later became known as Svenska Kvinnors Vänsterförbund (Swedish Women's Left-wing Association).
 It fought for equal representation of women and men in local and national elections.
 Andreen chaired the organization from 1946 to 1964.
 She was one of the Swedish pioneers who promoted the introduction of sports for women, demonstrating that physical exercise was no more harmful to women than to men.

 In 1945, she became a council member of the Women's International Democratic Federation on its establishment in Paris.
 She was a radical pacifist, opposing nuclear armaments for Sweden.
 In the 1950s, she participated in an international committee investigating the American use of biological warfare in China and Korea.
 In 1953, she was awarded the Lenin Peace Prize.

 From 1967 to 1971, she edited the magazine Vi Kvinnor (We Women).
 An active member of the Swedish-Korean Association, she was elected Honorary Chair in 1970.

 Andrea Andreen died of cancer on 20 April 1972.